ShivanshAr97/ShivanshAr97/README.md

 <!-- <p align = "left"> -->
 <h3>👦About Me</h3>

-I am a 2<sup>nd</sup> year undergrad doing BTech in Computer Science.
-Being a self-taught **Full Stack Web Developer** from India, my passion for web development derives from my ability to create novel concepts and bring them to life through visually beautiful interfaces.
-My attention to detail extends to the whole user experience, system design, and flawless code quality.<br><br>Furthermore, I am a strong supporter of **open-source projects** and have gained valuable experience by actively participating in the open-source community and programs like SSOC, SWOC, PWOC, JWOC, WOB.<br><br>
+I am a 3<sup>rd</sup> year undergrad doing BTech in Computer Science.
+Being a self-taught **Full Stack Web Developer** from India, skilled in building dynamic, responsive Full Stack web applications using cutting-edge frameworks like MERN stack and NextJS. my passion for web development derives from my ability to create novel concepts and bring them to life through visually beautiful interfaces.
+My attention to detail extends to the whole user experience, system design, and flawless code quality.<br><br>Furthermore, I am a strong supporter of **open-source projects** and have gained valuable experience by actively participating in the open-source community and programs like SSOC, wherein I stood 2<sup>nd</sup> runner-up, SWOC, PWOC, GSSOC, JWOC, WOB.<br><br>

+Experienced in developing intelligent systems, specializing in Computer Vision, Machine Learning, and Deep Learning.
+Proficient in creating and analyzing models to drive insights and automation.
+Exploring Large Language Models (LLM) and MLOps to enhance AI solutions and streamline deployment processes.
+Passionate about leveraging AI to solve complex problems.

 You can reach out to me for freelance or collaborative projects on my [Email](mailto:shivansh.arora973@gmail.com)
 <br><br>